proxmox/proxmox-backup/docs/faq.rst

 consumed and the impact on the network.
 Each backup still references all data and such is a full backup.
 For details see the :ref:`Technical Overview <tech_design_overview>`

+.. todo:: document our stabillity guarantees, i.e., the separate one for, in increasing duration of how long we'll support it: api compat, backup protocol compat and backup format compat